Pre-College Programs: Safety and Security

 Additional policies and information policies may be reviewed in the Policy section of this site.

 Personal & Community Safety

 The safety of our students is of paramount importance.
-Brown Department of Public Safety personnel are on duty 24 hours a day, seven days a week.
 Access to residence halls is restricted to residents, their approved guests, and other authorized members of the University community.
 All residence hall entrances are locked 24 hours a day and can only be accessed with an authorized ID card.

-Each student is issued a wallet-sized laminated card with emergency phone numbers.
-Residence halls are equipped with smoke alarms, pull stations and fire extinguishers.
+At check-in, each student is issued a wallet-sized laminated card with emergency phone numbers.
+Residence halls are equipped with smoke alarms, pull stations, and fire extinguishers.

 Brown’s campus is part of what is known as "College Hill" in the city of Providence and, as such, is open to the public.
-Pre-college students enrolled in Summer@Brown are frequently cautioned to walk in groups and always let someone know where they are going.
+Pre-College students are frequently cautioned to walk in groups and always let someone know where they are going.

 Brown University Department of Public Safety

-The Department of Public Saftey also offers Rave Guardian service offering a public safety cell phone speed-dial option to students, faculty and staff at Brown.
+The Department of Public Safety also offers Rave Guardian service, which offers a public safety cell phone speed-dial option to students, faculty, and staff at Brown.

 Evening Shuttle Service

 The Brown University Shuttle (B.U.S.) program is a safety-oriented transportation service offered to Brown University.
 In the summer, the BUS shuttle does continuous loops of campus each evening from 7:00pm through the 11:00pm curfew.
 Any student can ride the shuttle with a Brown ID.
 Please visit the Brown University Shuttle website for more information